timsturges/GSSSlides/index.md

 ## More About The App

-In the interest of simplicity and focused attention, I have selected a subset of variables from the complete survey which are limited towards attitudes on national spending.
-Speaking broadly, I find that since we all pay taxes, we tend to have an opinion about how our tax revenue ought to be spent, and national spending seems to be a good indicator for our citizens' attidues on national priorities.
+In the interest of simplicity and focused attention, I have selected a subset of variables from the complete survey which are limited to attitudes on national spending.
+Speaking broadly, national populations appear to have strong opinions regarding how our tax revenue ought to be spent, and national spending seems to be a good indicator for our citizens' attidues regarding national priorities.

 The variables available in the app are both categorical with three response levels:
 "About Right", "Too Little", and "Too Much".
 The app asks the user to select two variables, each of which is a national spending program (or category thereof), and a year of interest.
 This creates a subset of the data based on the year of interest, and then renders a mosaic plot representing the relationship between the two variables as a box with area porportional to the whole plot.
 Below the plot is a proportion table which explicitly states those proportions as percent values.
 Following that is a Chi-Square test of independence which determines whether or not we can conclude that two variables are related at the 5% significance level.

 --- .class #id

 ## For Example

-This is a sample mosaic plot which generates 1000 theoretical survey observations.
+This is a sample mosaic plot which generates 1000 randomly-generated survey observations.
-They are random, but probability weighted, and are generated each time the page is reloaded.
+Though the observations are randomly generated each time the page is reloaded, they are probability weighted, and will therefore tend produce similar results.
 ![plot of chunk unnamed-chunk-1](figure/unnamed-chunk-1.png)

 --- .class #id